BernCarney/bydefault/src/bydefault/commands/README_merge.md

 - `-v, --verbose`: Show detailed output of merge operations
 - `-n, --dry-run`: Show what would be done without making changes
 - `--no-backup`: Skip creating backup (backup is created by default)
+- `--keep-local`: Keep files in local directory after merging (files are removed by default)
 - `--mode [merge|replace]`: How to handle local changes (default: merge)
 - `-r, --recursive`: Recursively search for TAs in the specified directories
 - `--help`: Show help message and exit